praxis/praxis/reference/media-types.md

 above `default` view includes the `locale` attribute, which will cause its `language` and `country` sub-attributes to be rendered.

 By default, a view will not render attributes whose values are `nil`.
 This can be overrided by passing `include_nil: true` when defining the view.
-Forl example:
+For example:

 {% highlight ruby %}
 class Blog < Praxis::MediaType